osgirl/cloud-devops-technical-test/README.md

 * The public entry point to the application should be HTTP 80/TCP
 * The application servers should be adequately secured

+## Context
+We are testing your ability to implement modern automated infrastructure, as well as general knowledge of development and system administration.
+In your solution you should emphasize readability, maintainability and DevOps methodologies.

+## Submit your solution
+Create a public Git repository in a service of your choice and push your solution to it.
+Commit often - we would rather see a history of trial and error than a single monolithic push.
+When you're finished, send us the URL to the repository.